Divorce

 In some jurisdictions, the litigation of issues takes place in one divorce trial.
 Other jurisdictions separate disputed issues into two trials, with the first trial reserved for the resolution of child custody and visitation issues.
 A trial involves the presentation of evidence, the making of arguments by the attorney for each party, and the judge’s ruling after the consideration of the evidence and arguments.
 Contested divorces take longer to complete then uncontested divorces.

-Since 1981, the attorneys at Wexell Milman have been helping clients in Fairfax and the surrounding jurisdictions to end marriages fairly.
+Since 1981, the family law attorneys at Wexell Milman have been helping clients in Fairfax and the surrounding jurisdictions to end marriages fairly.
 Our practice is devoted exclusively to family law matters and includes representation in both uncontested and contested cases.

 Divorce is not about failure.
 It can happen to anyone, and in fact, it happens in about 40% of all marriages in the United States.
 What matters now and what will have the greatest impact on your future from this point forward is how you end the marriage.

-To schedule an initial consultation to talk to one of our experienced divorce attorneys in Fairfax about your case, call (703) 454-5448 or contact us online.
+Schedule an initial consultation to begin discussing your case with our experienced divorce attorneys in Fairfax today.
+Call our firm at (703) 454-5448 or contact us online.

 Book Your Consultation